Teach the turning points of history with VR to drive inquiry

 - Integration through compare/contrast in collaborative groups

-- Opportunities to demonstrate learning through real-time formative assessments (Nearpod “Quiz” feature is a great exit ticket activity).
+- Opportunities to demonstrate learning through real-time formative assessments and Nearpod activities (Nearpod “Quiz” feature is a great exit ticket activity)

 I have only been describing Historical Explorations.
 Historical Explorations is one of four new types of lessons Nearpod will offer in the Historical Perspectives and Literacy curriculum.
 Other offerings include;